JeffersenGodfrey/AWS-multi-region-auto-healing/1_docs/b_solution-summary.md

 Data is stored using:
-- Amazon DynamoDB Global Tables for serverless, multi-region availability
+- Amazon DynamoDB Tables for storing data in tables.